One of the basic principles in game theory is that you should look forward and reason back.

-When making the decision whether to or not advertise, MegaCorp starts by looking at the possible outcomes, and then asking themselves which moves their competitor will make:
+Essentially, when making the decision whether to or not advertise, MegaCorp starts by looking at all the possible outcomes of the scenario, and then asking themselves which moves their competitor is most likely to make:

-- If MegaCorp runs the ads, then Startupo will choose not to enter the market (since it gets them their #2 choice, as opposed to their #4 choice).
-In this case, MegaCorp also gets their #2 choice.
+- If MegaCorp runs the ads, then Startupo will choose not to enter the market, since doing this gets them their #2 outcome, as opposed to their #4 outcome.
+This choice means that MegaCorp also gets their #2 outcome.

-- If MegaCorp doesn’t run the ads, then Startupo will choose to enter the market, since it leads to a better outcome for them than not entering the market (choice #1 versus choice #3).
-In this case, MegaCorp get their #3 outcome.
+- If MegaCorp doesn’t run the ads, then Startupo will likely choose to enter the market, since it leads to a better outcome for them than not entering the market (outcome #1 versus outcome #3).
+In this case, MegaCorp will get their #3 outcome.

-Based on this, it’s clear that MegaCorp should run its ads, to prevent Startupo from entering the market.
-This way they get their #2 choice (similarly to Startupo), while if they decide not to run the ads, they will get their #3 choice, while Startupo will get their #1 choice.
+Based on this, it’s clear that MegaCorp should run its advertising campaign, in order to prevent Startupo from entering the market.
+Doing this means that they will get their #2 choice, similarly to Startupo, while if they decide to not run the ads, they will get their #3 choice, while Startupo will get their #1 choice.

-This method of backward induction can be used to find the optimal solution of a game when the following conditions apply:
+This method of backward induction can be used in order to find the optimal solution of a game when the following conditions apply:

 - Sequentiality: the game must be sequential, meaning that the players act one after another (as opposed to a simultaneous game, where the players act at the same time).

-- Finiteness: the game must be finite (have a clear endpoint).
+- Finiteness: the game must be finite, meaning that it must have a clear endpoint.

 - Perfect information: the players must have perfect information regarding the possible moves and outcomes of the game, as well as regarding the desirability of each outcome.

-- Assumption of rationality: the players must make the rational choice (i.e. select the option that is best for them).
+- The assumption of rationality: the players must make the rational choice, meaning that they must select the option that is best for them.

 Summary and conclusions